Gregdur/Chatbot-RecommenderSystems-Final-Project/README.md

 * backend with NodeJs & Javascript
 * API on Spotify for web developper and the NodeJs module spotify-web-api-node
 * all linked together with ngrok secured url

+Please Read our report to see all the patterns that can be used to test our chatbot